influxdata/docs-v2/content/v2.0/visualize-data/templates/_index.md

 weight: 104
 ---

-Templates are a way to create and share dashboards across organizations without starting from scratch.
+Dashboard templates are a way to create and share dashboards across organizations without starting from scratch.

-### Template types
+### Dashboard template types
 The following types of templates are available:

 - **Static templates:** templates included with the InfluxDB user interface (UI).